 The formal gardens are also fun to explore.
 Look out for hidden animal sculptures, glorious rose beds and playful fountains.
 The first part of the gardens contains a bandstand and a series of bushes that look persuasively like the home of the Tombliboos -- so young children can pretend they're in the Night Garden.

-How much to get in? £7 per person (under 3s go free).
-Or buy a family ticket (2 adults and 2 children) for £25.
-This gives access to the gardens and dinosaur trail.
+How much to get in? £10 per person (under 3s go free), excluding the house.
+Or buy a family ticket (2 adults and 2 children) for £36.
+This gives access to the gardens, adventure playground and dinosaur trail.

 Are Knebworth gardens dog friendly?
 Well-behaved dogs on leads are welcome in the wider Knebworth Park but are not permitted in the House, Gardens, Dinosaur Trail or inside Fort Knebworth.